microshatter/Earthquake-EEW-Godot/README.md

 # Project Info
-This is EEW and news that inspired from NHK, except the EEW don't have a map, and news are aligned at top This project is currently made with Godot 4.7, may update engine later
+This is a software that notify users EEW and earthquake information.
+EEW don't have a map, and earthquake information are aligned at center
+This project is currently made with Godot 4.7, may update engine later

 > [!WARNING]